MicrosoftDocs/memdocs/sccm/compliance/deploy-use/upgrade-windows-version.md

 3. Select the Windows 10 edition upgrade policy you want to deploy and then, on the **Home** tab, in the **Deployment** group, click **Deploy**.

-4. In the **Deploy Windows 10 Edition Upgrade** dialog box, choose the user or device collection to which you want to deploy the policy and the schedule by which the policy will be evaluated, and then click **OK**.
+4. In the **Deploy Windows 10 Edition Upgrade** dialog box, choose the collection to which you want to deploy the policy and the schedule by which the policy will be evaluated, and then click **OK**.
+- For PCs that are managed with the Configuration Manager client, you must deploy the policy to a device collection.
+- For PCs that are enrolled with Intune, you can deploy the policy to a user or device collection.

 You can monitor the deployment you just created from the **Deployments** node of the **Monitoring** workspace.

  Once the policy reaches a targeted Windows PC, it will be restarted within two hours to apply the upgrade.
 Ensure you inform any users to which you deploy the policy, or schedule the policy to run outside of the users working hours.